 In this discussion we considered a recent experimental paper (arXiv version here) claiming to have observed time reversal symmetry breaking in fundamental particle interactions directly for the first time.
 Previous experiments have measured CP violation and inferred T from the CPT theorem.
 In the light of this new result we discussed what it means to break time reversal symmetry, and whether this observation indeed says something about the arrow of time as claimed in the less technical highlight paper.

 We discussed the recently hypothesised 'unparticles' - excitations of a quantum field which look the same on all length and energy scales and which have a superposition of masses.
 They do not permit a description in terms of particles as we usually imagine them.

 Originally proposed in the context of particle physics in 2007, unparticles have this year received attention in the study of cuprate superconductors, where they were invoked to explain the observation that supercurrents appear to exceed what could be carried by electrons alone – the rationale being that if the current isn't carried by particles perhaps it is carried by unparticles.

-A readable but superficial introduction to the original work in particle physics is given in this blog entry and the wikipedia entry which formed the suggested reading.
+A readable but superficial introduction to the original work in particle physics is given in the wikipedia entry which formed the suggested reading.
 You may like to read the original paper by H. Georgi (arXiv version here) or the application to condensed matter by P. W. Phillips which was used to explain violations of Luttinger's theorem as noted in this earlier paper (arXiv version here).